rkhaimov/storyshots/notes.md

 # Functional improvements

+* Background mode - script on CI, run only manually by anyone, with queue and commit in ran branch OR Introduce detached machine background mode
+* Replace RunnableStoriesSuit with PureStory
+* Add pressSequentially
 * HMR on actions, highlight when several matches, each function
 * React-devtool duplicates roots
 * Write docs (including all sub packages)